If you are planning to attend this conference from outside the U.S, you’ll first need to determine whether you need a visa.

 *Please check current visa categories and requirements, as these could change.

 The U.S. Department of State now requires you to appear for a personal interview in order to apply for a visa and requires that you have a machine-readable passport.
 Some consulates have up to a four-month waiting period for an interview, so please contact your nearest consulate as soon as possible to request an interview date.
 If you have difficulty getting a timely interview appointment, please contact our International Department at firstname.lastname@example.org and we will do what we can to help.

-ASCE cannot refund registration fees after the registration cut-off date (September 8, 2016) due to an individual's inability to obtain a Visa, so please file your paperwork as far in advance as possible in order to be eligible for a refund prior to the registration cut-off date.
+ASCE cannot refund registration fees after the registration cut-off date (to be announced) due to an individual's inability to obtain a visa, so please file your paperwork as far in advance as possible in order to be eligible for a refund prior to the registration cut-off date.

 ASCE cannot intervene on behalf of the invitees with the Embassy or U.S. Consulate via fax, phone, surface mail, or email.
 The U.S. Department of State provides information on traveling to the United States regarding passports, international travel, etc.

 To request a Letter of Invitation to attend the Conference, fill in this online form.
 Registration must be completed and paid before a Letter of Invitation can be sent.
 A copy of your registration confirmation email must accompany your letter request.
 Please be ready to provide your complete official name, date of birth, physical address, email address, and passport number (if available).

 The Letter of Invitation will ONLY be sent via email to the email address that you provide.
 The Letter of Invitation cannot be emailed or sent to the Embassy or U.S. Consulate.